iamsameershaik/rolefit-iq/docs/BRAND-GUIDELINES.md

 **Evidence-first career intelligence.**

 RoleFit IQ is an evidence engine for comparing a CV against multiple job descriptions.
-It should feel less like a chatbot and more like a senior engineer reviewing an application systemically.
+It should feel less like a chatbot and more like a senior engineer reviewing an application systematically.

 ## User Promise